Skip to main content

 Switch providers

-One of Core AI’s key features is provider portability.
+One of core-ai’s key features is provider portability.
 Switch from OpenAI to Anthropic with just two lines:

 import { generate } from '@core-ai/core-ai';